 We found 8 neurologists who accept Blue Shield of California near Valencia, CA.

-Dr. Sanford Schneider specializes in neurodevelopmental disabilities.
-He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-After attending New York University (NYU) School of Medicine, he completed his residency training at New York-Presbyterian Hospital and Columbia University Medical Center.
-Dr. Schneider is affiliated with CHOC Children's at Mission Hospital.
+Dr. Sanford Schneider is a neurodevelopmental disabilities specialist in San Bernardino, CA, Orange, CA, and Suite 125, CA. He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+He attended New York University (NYU) School of Medicine and then went on to complete his residency at New York-Presbyterian Hospital and Columbia University Medical Center.
+Dr. Schneider is professionally affiliated with CHOC Children's at Mission Hospital.

 Conditions / Treatments

 Medicare Patient Conditions

 Years Since Graduation